-Emily Udy of Historic Salem, Inc. presumed that the building was constructed around 1919, sees some similarities between this building and the Kernwood Country Club and the site being a public oasis.
+Emily Udy of Historic Salem, Inc. presumed that the building was constructed around 1919, sees some similarities between this building and the Kernwood Country Club clubhouse and the site being a public oasis.
 Although its problems are evident it could be reused to a certain extent and she encouraged the future designers to be imaginative with how to reuse the history of the existing building that a new building can't provide.
-She stated that if it is not reused the RFQ should be specific about keep the country club feel for the residents.
-The water gate is somewhat historic and should be acknowledged on the site and the witch insignia should be replicated.
+She stated that if it is not reused the RFQ should be specific about keeping the country club feel for the residents.
+The water gate is somewhat historic and should be acknowledged on the site and the witch insignia at the bottom of the pool should be replicated.
 She stated that she will provide a written document of her thoughts and concerns.